nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 I'm writing a separate article on
 **assembling and configuring the Geeetech A20T**
 <!-- [assembling and configuring the Geeetech A20T](/art/geeetech-a20t-assembly-and-configuration/)-->:
-this one is all about the technical details of getting a multi-material workflow set up with OpenSCAD and Cura.
+this article is all about the technical details of getting a multi-material workflow set up with OpenSCAD and Cura.

 ## OpenSCAD